 I am a 10th generation descendant of Gabriel Baubau (also spelled Beaubeau, Babeau, Baubeau, etc.), who is believed to be the first Bobo immigrant circa 1700.
 He came from western France to Virginia under the headright system.
-For more information on the headright system click here.
+For more information on the headright system see here (https://tinyurl.com/yd5ct5s7).
+For documentation about Gabriel Baubau and his descendants see here: (http://www.blankensteingenealogy.net/bobo.htm).

 Though Bobo is an uncommon name, there are thousands of us all over the US.
 It is absolutely amazing how quickly a family can grow from an original pair.
 Why, just look at the human family!
 Bobos have fought in every American war since the Revolution.
-One was awarded the Medal of Honor, and several are on the Viet Nam Wall.
+Thirteen are buried in Arlington National Cemetery in Virginia.
+One was awarded the Medal of Honor see here, and several are on the Viet Nam Wall.
 One was with Lt.
-Colonel George Armstrong Custer at the famous "last stand" (see here.)
+Colonel George Armstrong Custer at the famous "last stand" see here.
+And it was a Bobo who sold Elvis' mother, Gladys, her son's first guitar (see here: https://tupelo-hardware.myshopify.com/pages/the-guitar).

 PLEASE LEAVE ONLY THANK YOU NOTES ON THIS PAGE!!
-Send personal notes to email address below.
+Send personal notes to email address in name banner above.
 Thanks.

 I died for beauty, but was scarce